Suboptimal Health

 Professor Wei Wang, Pro-Vice-Chancellor at Edith Cowan University (ECU) coined the term "suboptimal health status" to describe this condition, and has developed a tool to measure "SHS", with the goal of bringing more precision to preventative health care.

-Wang and his team at ECU define suboptimal health as "a physical state between health and disease," characterized by ambiguous health complaints as well as general weakness and periods of low energy.
+Wang and his team at ECU define suboptimal health as "a physical state between health and disease," characterised by ambiguous health complaints as well as general weakness and periods of low energy.
 Wang, who has been studying medicine for 30 years, says suboptimal health also describes a reversible stage of a chronic disease, which is a crucial distinction in how physicians can approach any number of health conditions.

 There is an increasing number of individuals worldwide who report a general malaise even in the absence of a diagnosable disorder.